|

 Some steps to generalise the above Saniga-Planat Theorem have already been taken, thereby establishing a relationship to symplectic polar spaces (K. Thas).

-In our ongoing research we aim at further generalisations of this Theorem to systems of N-qudits for arbitrary numbers N and d.
+We aim at further generalisations of this theorem to systems of N-qudits for arbitrary numbers N and d.
 Here the projective line over the ring of integers modulo d plays a prominent role.

 Publications